 Rafferty also promised that “this is not going to be a small attraction, it’s going to be game-changing.”
 That bodes well for Mickey and Minnie’s Runaway Railway, and I think it’s safe to say Imagineering will make every effort for Mickey Mouse’s first fully-fledged theme park attraction to live up to the iconic character’s reputation.

-There’s one downside to this: in order to begin to prepare the new home of Mickey and Minnie’s Runaway Railway at Grauman’s Chinese Theatre in Disney’s Hollywood Studios, August 13, 2017 will be the final day of operation for the Great Movie Ride presented by Turner Classic Movies.
+There’s one downside to this: in order to begin to prepare the new home of Mickey and Minnie’s Runaway Railway at Grauman’s Chinese Theatre in Disney’s Hollywood Studios, Great Movie Ride presented by Turner Classic Movies has now permanently closed.

 It’s not surprising that Great Movie Ride is closing so soon.
 As we previously reported, Imagineering has already filed a “Notice of Commencement” permit with the Orange County, Florida Comptroller for “Project M – Package 1” with Great Movie Ride’s approximate location identified as where the work is to occur.
 The expiration of the permit is October 31, 2019.